 Related Reading: 7 Signs Your Spouse Is Going Through A Midlife Crisis

-When you feel your marriage is headed nowhere, how many times have you asked yourself – ‘Why do I resent my husband’?
-Introspection and reflection is needed from your end too as negative feelings are rarely caused by one person.
-They are most certainly accumulated residues of pent up anger or frustration that leads to resentment in your relationships.
+When you feel your marriage is headed nowhere and you’ve asked yourself something like “Why do I resent my husband/wife?”, introspection and reflection become the need of the hour.
+These feelings are most certainly accumulated residues of pent-up anger or frustration that lead to resentment in your relationships.

 First and foremost, you need to decide if you want to improve it and give your marriage a shot at revival.
 The good news is that it is possible.
-Unless the resentment reaches toxic levels that only divorce seems an option, you should always give your marriage a chance.
-Prachi Vaish gives these five tips…
+Unless you’re in an abusive relationship, you should always give your marriage a chance.
+Prachi gives these six tips:

 1. Blow off your steam somewhere else